zydou/arti/doc/dev/notes/circuit-padding.md

 [Padding flag behaviors](#padding-flags), and through some additional conventions for acceptable Padding machines.

+This section contains the non-normative motivation and explanation for those rules and flag behaviors.

 ### Control Cells Must Not Be Blocked

 Padding machines MUST NOT block circuit activity during circuit setup, confux,